Direct Contracting with Employers for Health Care: Henry Ford Health System Shares Insights on Ground-breaking Program with General Motors

 Henry Ford is an active participant in the Council of Accountable Physician Practices (CAPP), a coalition of visionary medical groups and health systems that support integrated health care delivery.

-“The CAPP pillars of care coordination, connected technology, evidence-based treatment decisions, physician leadership and pay-for-performance are the underpinnings of the Henry Ford-GM program,” noted Stephen Parodi, M.D., Chairman of CAPP and Associate Executive Director of The Permanente Medical Group.
+“The CAPP pillars of care coordination, connected technology, evidence-based treatment decisions, physician leadership and pay-for-performance are the underpinnings of the Henry Ford-GM program,” noted Stephen Parodi, M.D., Chair of CAPP and Associate Executive Director of The Permanente Medical Group.
 “These principles are shared by the 30-plus members of CAPP, which together include more than 80,000 physicians.
 When these concepts are incorporated into health care delivery, quality goes up and costs are better managed.”

 “Our experience in other risk-based contracts, including Next Generation ACO and Medicare Advantage, was critical in preparing us to design a program that directly served the needs of GM salaried employees and their families,” Pollet said.
 “We approached the agreement as a slightly different way to do population health.
 We worked with GM to determine what was most important to them and their workforce.
 We knew from our experience with risk-based contracts that we could have success implementing value-based care.”